biswasraju95/lip_sync_wav2lip/README.md

 # lip_sync_wav2lip
 Wav2Lip Sync is an innovative open-source project that harnesses the power of the state-of-the-art Wav2Lip algorithm to achieve real-time lip synchronization with unprecedented accuracy.
 The project aims to revolutionize lip-syncing capabilities for various applications, including video editing, dubbing, virtual characters, and more.
+Lip syncing has always been a challenging task in the realm of multimedia, often requiring significant manual effort and precise adjustments.
+However, with Wav2Lip Sync, this process becomes effortless and efficient.
+The algorithm takes advantage of Deep Learning techniques to automatically align lip movements in a target video to match a given audio source.